Smarterly/codecept-finder/README.md

 # Codecept Finder

-This is a helper CLI tool that queries phpunit.xml files to get a list of test filenames and print them.
+This is a helper CLI tool that queries codeception.yml files and associated test suite.xml files to get a list of test filenames and print them.
 This is useful if you want to split tests to run them in parallel based on timings on CI tools such as CirclCI.

 It takes inspiration from phpunit-finder.